ShravanaHS/mini-project/README.md

 1. Download and install MATLAB with the required add-ons.
 2. Use the provided MATLAB code to process video and generate code words.
 3. Upload the provided Arduino code to your Arduino Uno.
-4. Connect the hardware as per the circuit diagrams (to be added).
+4. Connect the hardware as per the circuit diagram (just add leds for defiend pins).
 5. Run the MATLAB script and observe the real-time hazard detection and LED signals.

 ---

-### **Next Steps**
-- Add a block diagram explaining the system workflow.
-- Provide circuit diagrams for Arduino and hardware interfacing.